cheretbe/notes/linux/proxmox.md

   systemctl restart pveproxy.service
   ```
 * Add new user
+  * Counter-intuitive as usual
+    * First add user in Datacenter > Persmissions > Users
+    * Then select Datacenter > Permissionn and click Add > Use Permission **there**
+    * Permissions button in Datacenter > Persmissions > Users shows read-only combination of effectiver permissions
   * https://forum.proxmox.com/threads/add-new-administrator-user.102650/
   * :warning: Some actions are available as root only (at the minimum install updates, attach USB devices)
 * DHCP